Australian scrub python: Size

-S. kinghorni exhibits an unusual sexual dimorphism among pythons.
-Males are usually a third longer and twice as heavy.
+S. kinghorni exhibits sexual dimorphism, with males usually growing a third longer and twice as heavy than females.
 Females reach sexual maturity with a snout-to-vent length (SVL) of about 2.27 m while males reach sexual maturity with an SVL of 1.34 m.
 On the Tully River, a river about 140 km south of Cairns, 24 adult females were measured.
 They had an average SVL of 2.68 m and a mass of 3.4 kg.
 In the same place, 80 adult males had an average SVL of 2.91 m and a weight of 5.1 kg.
 Of these, the largest male had an SVL of 3.76 m and a weight of 11 kg.

 In the past, data on the lengths of individuals longer than 6 meters were repeatedly mentioned in the literature, and all of them today can no longer be verified and cause serious doubts, in particular, in Fearn & Sambono (2000).
 The most extreme information comes from Worell, who reported in 1954 second-hand about an animal allegedly 8.5 m long from Greenhill in Cairns, described it as 7.6 m in 1958 and repeatedly mentioned the same thing in 1963 under the first length.
 He leaves open the question of whether the reported length refers to a corpse or to skin stretched more than 3 m.
 Dean also describes an extremely large specimen from Barron Falls in 1954 with a total length of 7.2 m, which, however, consisted of an artificially stretched frame that decomposed in the tropics for more than two days, though it was considered reliable by the staff of the Guinness Book of World Records.
 The largest female Australian scrub python seriously measured to date was caught in Palm Cove near Cairns in 2000, had a total length (including tail) of 5.65 m, a head length of 12 cm, a tail length of 75 cm, a circumference at midbody of 36 cm, and a weight of 24 kg.
 The largest male seriously measured to date was discovered in Kuranda in 2002.
 Its length was 5.33 m, of which the length of the head was 11 cm, the incomplete tail was 60 cm, and the weight was 19 kg.
 However, heavier individuals have been measured, some weighing more than 27 kg with a length of more than 5 m.